Tepper, Icahn, Cohen top Forbes hedge fund rich list for 2012

-NEW YORK (Reuters) - Five of the $2 trillion hedge fund industry’s biggest names each took home more than $1 billion in earnings last year, according to an analysis released by Forbes on Tuesday.
+NEW YORK, Feb 26 (Reuters) - Five of the $2 trillion hedge fund industry’s biggest names each took home more than $1 billion in earnings last year, according to an analysis released by Forbes on Tuesday.

 The financial magazine said hedge fund veterans David Tepper, Carl Icahn, James Simons, Steven Cohen and George Soros topped the list of big hedge fund earners in 2012, a year when the average hedge fund rose only 6 percent.